emmericp/MoonGen/interface/README.md

 ## How to use
 `./mginterface start load-latency:0:1:rate=1000,timeLimit=10m`

-Similar to `examples\l3-load-latency.lua` with rate set to 1000 mbit/s but stops automatically after 10 minutes.
+Similar to `examples/l3-load-latency.lua` with rate set to 1000 mbit/s but stops automatically after 10 minutes.
 Will send on port `0` and receive on port `1`.
-Packet content is defined in `flows\examples.lua`.
+Packet content is defined in `flows/examples.lua`.

 For quick adjustments the packet content can also be changed from the command-line using: